keithbro/subversion-tips/README.md

 # Subversion Tips

+## Creating a diff

+This can be useful when you want to share your changes with someone else.

+    svn diff > my_changes.diff

 ## Applying a patch (or diff) to your local codebase

 From the directory in which the diff was created...